CristeaTeodorAndrei/CubeSat/README.md

 - A successful connection message should be displayed in the terminal.
 - A warning message should appear to notify the failure to connect with the OBC.

-2. Plug in OBC and follow the steps:
+2. Plug in the OBC and follow the steps:

 - Start OS Optimization code (OptiPiWizzard.py).[^1]
 - Start Testing Phase.[^2]
 - Run OnBoard Software code (OBSW.py).

 ### Testing Phase